2020 Bolivian general election: President

+Chamber of Deputies

+Chamber of Senators

 The results of the election mean that, for the first time, the Senate will contain a majority of female senators, with a proportion of 20 women to 16 men.
 Among these women was Cecilia Moyoviri, the nation's first Senator from the Trinidadian-Mojeña ethnic group of the Beni region, who was elected for CC.
 The new government was installed on 8 November 2020.